Utility Billing in New Brighton

 The City uses a meter reading service that obtains reads from the remote device installed on the outside of your home.

-The City is divided into 3 different billing districts.
-Bills for utility services are prepared quarterly based on the winter quarter billing method.
-The winter quarter* is used to establish sewer rates because it provides a fair measure of normal usage and avoids seasonal factors such as lawn sprinkling.
-The storm water fees are based on the size of the property and the amount of runoff each property creates.
+The City bills sewer usage based on the winter quarter billing method.
+The winter quarter is used to establish sewer charges through the rest of the year because it provides a fair measure of normal usage and avoids seasonal factors such as lawn sprinkling.

 The City is divided into three billing districts.
 The first digit of your account number determines your billing district.